 50% - 89%: 50% is an important threshold for credit utilization.
 Data show the more accounts you have with 50%+ utilization, and the higher their utilization rates are, the more likely you are to be experiencing financial difficulties.
 And that makes you a risky borrower in lenders’ eyes.

-So you definitely want your credit utilization to be less than 50%.
+You definitely want your credit utilization to be less than 50%.
 You should always try to keep it below 30%.
-And below 10% is ideal.
+And the best credit utilization ratio is below 10%.

 On that note, it’s important to point out that utilization is generally calculated using a credit card’s monthly statement balance.
 That means you can reduce your utilization just by making sure that statement balance is lower than usual.
 For example, if you need to make a big purchase that will take up a large portion of your available credit, you can pay at least some of it off before your statement closes.